 So, here’s how to make it… Continue reading

-This African proverb of unknown provenance is printed on a patchwork quilt that I won, made by a brilliant group of expat ladies (which is a story for another time).
+This African proverb of unknown provenance is printed on a patchwork quilt that I won, a quilt made by a brilliant group of expat ladies (which is a story for another time).
 It’s not just a proverb, it is a truth, a fact, a mantra that the seasoned expat understands well and one that new expats will learn very quickly if they are going to survive in a strange new place.

 Five Potato, Six Potato, Seven Potato, More…